Dino-Martinez/Make-School-Discord-Bot/README.md

 ## The basics:

+### Functionality that isn't a command -

+If you want to add functionality that isn't just a command (like !help), you have a few options:

+- Add it into index.js if it uses a different [Discord Client Event](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-channelCreate)
+- Add it into Processor.js or Logger.js if it directly processes message content or if it extends the logging functionality
+- If neither, then create a new js file under src/.
+Then, require that file into index.js and use it as necessary.

 ### Creating commands -

 In order to create a new command, simply add it into a folder within `src/commands`.